Male Infertility After Prostate Cancer Treatment

 It’s done in a sperm bank and usually involves ejaculating by masturbation.

-Sometimes, you may not have enough high-quality sperm cells in your semen.
+Occasionally, individuals may not have a sufficient quantity of high-quality sperm cells in their semen.

 In such cases, sperm extraction and aspiration procedures are an alternative.

-They may take certain hours, but they are usually not days or weeks.
+These procedures may take a few hours, but they typically do not require days or weeks.

 In general, fertility preservation methods won’t delay cancer treatment.

-You can adopt any of them at any given moment before starting with your treatment.
+You can consider any of these methods at any point before initiating your cancer treatment.

 If you’re in the middle of the protocol, talk to your doctor to evaluate your options (4,5).